Lake Peipus: Ecology

-The ecological condition of the lake basin is, in general, satisfactory – water is mostly of grades I and II (clean), and is of grade III in some rivers due to the high content of phosphorus.
-The water condition of the rivers has improved since 2001–2007, but there is an increase in population of blue-green algae.
+The ecological condition of the lake basin is, in general, satisfactory: the water is mostly grades I and II (clean), and is grade III in some rivers due to the high content of phosphorus.
+The water condition of the rivers has improved since 2001–2007, but there has been an increase in the population of blue-green algae.
 The main problem of Lake Peipus is its eutrophication.